 As the idea cemented in his mind, Helms called longtime mentor, business investor and fellow UNC Kenan-Flagler alum Mike Griffin (BSBA ’87) to get his take.
 Griffin responded without hesitation: “You should go, and you should do it philanthropically.
 Other people will gouge prices – don’t do that.”

 The connection between Helms and Griffin dates back to Helms’ student days when he was studying entrepreneurship.
-Griffin, a Charlotte native and managing partner in Griffin Brothers Companies, is a member of the UNC Kenan-Flagler Board of Advisors and stays actively engaged with the Entrepreneurship Center, Family Enterprise Center and Leonard W. Wood Center for Real Estate Studies.
+Griffin, a Charlotte native and managing partner in Griffin Brothers Companies, is a member of the UNC Kenan-Flagler Board of Advisors and stays actively engaged with the entrepreneurship program, Family Enterprise Center and the Leonard W. Wood Center for Real Estate Studies.

-Attending a Carolina Challenge event one year, Griffin heard Helms pitch a startup idea for a waterless car-washing business.
+Attending a Carolina Challenge event, Griffin heard Helms pitch a startup idea for a waterless car-washing business.
 He approached Helms and said, “I don’t like your business plan.
 But I like your passion.”